Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Direct optimization: deterministic results

-\end{theorem} We further develop the consequences of this result in \Cref{sec:stats}.
+where $\constF$ is defined in \Cref{lem:landscape_gen}. \end{theorem} We further develop the consequences of this result in \Cref{sec:stats}.
 If we can find a global optimum (for example, by setting $p = n$ and using convex semidefinite programming), that optimum will satisfy

 The additional term in the bound of \Cref{thm:landscape_sqrt} is, similarly to the general result \Cref{lem:landscape_gen}, the price we pay for only finding a second-order critical point.

 \begin{proof}[Proof of \Cref{thm:landscape_sqrt}] We have, for $\ell(b, \upsilon) = (\sqrt{b} - \upsilon)^2$,